 Insightful, engaging, thought provoking and future thinking.
 These would best describe the Barker’s Institute Economic Forum held on the evening of 17 June 2019.

-Using a “Q and A” format and facilitated by the school’s economic coordinator Joshua Toth, an audience of some 120, were treated to an engaging 80 minutes of contemporary economic thoughts and musings by Joanne Masters, the Chief Economist at the international firm EY Oceania region and Lea Jurkovic, a Graduate Economist with the Reserve Bank of Australia.
+Using a 'Q & A' format and facilitated by the school’s economic coordinator Joshua Toth, an audience of some 120, were treated to an engaging 80 minutes of contemporary economic thoughts and musings by Joanne Masters, the Chief Economist at the international firm EY Oceania Region and Lea Jurkovic, a Graduate Economist with the Reserve Bank of Australia.
 Jo is a current parent and Lea is a past student of the school.

 The ensuing discussions and questions addressed a myriad of contemporary macroeconomic issues including monetary and fiscal policies.
 In particular, great interest was shown in the recent impact of the RBA’s interest rates policy change and the consequences for the economy.
 The question was posed, was it good or bad?
 It depends, was the repost.
 As with all economic policies, it raises a set of possibilities and a set of imponderables determined by a series of assumptions; ceteris parabis.
 Got to love the social sciences!